While traveling the last two years, I have heard some pretty funny stereotypes about Kentucky.

 “Ohhhhhhhhh!
 KFC!
 You eat lots of chicken!
 You a cowboy?”

-The temperature outside — and inside for some unlucky people — is lingering around a ghastly 21 degrees.
-Yuck.
+The temperature outside — and inside for some unlucky people — is lingering around a ghastly 21 degrees F. Yuck.
 Luckily, I haven’t heard any gunfire from outside yet, so I am assuming martial law hasn’t been enacted.
-I guess I bought all those cans of SPAM for nothing…just like Y2K.
+I guess I won’t get to eat those cans of Spam leftover from Y2K after all.
 Bummer.

-I finally managed to slip and slide my way down to a nice wooded park just a few blocks away, where some kids were enjoying their brutal pounding trying to sled on the packed ice.
+I finally managed to slip and slide my way down to a nice wooded park just a few blocks away where some kids were enjoying their brutal beatings while trying to sled on the packed ice.
+Nothing fluffy about this snow.
 At the bottom of the hill lay lost gloves and twisted metal wreckage from sledding incidents.
-It was a scene of young tears and carnage.
+The whole thing was a scene of young tears and carnage.

 “Wanna give it a try, mister?”
 One 8-year-old looked at me with a snot-sickle.
 He had a black eye, abrasions on his head, and stood like his spinal cord had seen better days.
 I assume they were sledding injuries from today.

-“No thanks,” I told him and he dutifully drudged back up the hill, his one good leg doing all the work and one seemingly broken leg dragging the snow behind him.
+As tempting as it was, I told him “no thanks” so he dutifully drudged back up the hill, his one good leg doing all the work and one seemingly broken leg tracking in the snow behind him.
 If the hill could do that to a rubber-boned 8-year-old, you would probably have to put my assorted parts in a bag at the bottom of the hill.
-Sledding a concrete half-pipe would have been softer.
+Sledding a concrete skateboarding half-pipe would have been softer.

 Just for fun, here are some random shots from the Great Kentucky Ice Storm.